JackPotat0/jackpotat0.github.io/docs/game.md

 #### Portal 2
 Literal art.
 The redemption arc of GlaDOS brought me to tears.

+Portal 1 or 2: Portal 1 has the simple elegance and charm that you can only experience once.
+But 2 is objectively more complete and improves on everything.
+Both are one of a kind experiences that should not be missed.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | A+ | A | S+ | B |  |

 ---